josiest/songwriting/songs/This Is How I Feel/lyrics.md

 'Cause every fucking time I feel
 Like I still wanna be around you

+But I know how you must feel
+Because I think I'm feeling it too
+That all this weight I'm carrying
+Sucks to just dump on you

-And I'm sorry I dragged you in this
+So I'm sorry I dragged you along
-It was selfish of me to do
+It was selfish of me it's true
 I just got confused 'cause I
 Wanted to be around you